willcordeiro/drag-and-drop-notepad/README.md

 ## About this Project!

-This is the front end of my personal project, it's a social media created using React, it's functional and i'll implement an API for it soon.
-I use the Context Provider to set the configs and theme in the local storage of the user browser.
+This is a front end app for notepad and it has some chill songs, it's a cat notepad create using react vite, typescript and react dnd, it's was inspired in trello notepad organization but in a way more simple to make it more easy to use, it has some songs in the app for you enjoy your chill time.
+Fell free to use it...

 Connect with me at [LinkedIn](https://www.linkedin.com/in/william-cordeiro-568229238/)